jtevns/Mothur_oligo_batch/README.md

 ```
 Rscript make_phyloseq.R mothur.shared mothur.cons.taxonomy ./stability-m0.10-A0-M0-d4/MATRIX-COUNT.txt ./stability-m0.10-A0-M0-d4/oligo.taxonomy
 ```
+There are 4 inputs in the above code:
+ 1. mothur `shared` file
+ 2. mothur `cons.taxonomy` file
+ 3. oligotyping `shared` file
+ 4. oligotyping `tax` file

+You can specify the full path (as above for the oligotyping data which was located in a different folder) or you may write the file names if you are in the same working directory.

 **Note** that instead of copying this script in every new directory, you can refer to the script by its full path in the `rprops` nfs directory: `/nfs/vdenef-lab/Shared/Ruben/scripts_taxass/make_phyloseq.R`

-The first 2 arguments are the `shared` and `cons.tax` files from the output of mothur software and the next 2 input objects are are `shared` and `tax` files from the oligotyping software.
-You can specify the full path (as above for the oligotyping data which was located in a different folder) or you may write the file names if you are in the same working directory.